The Mall of New Hampshire: History

 The Mall of New Hampshire opened in August 1977 with Sears, Filene's, and Lechmere as anchors.

 The mall underwent a huge expansion and remodeling from late 1996 to early 1998.
 Sears was expanded in 1997 and remodeled.
 The original 60000 sqft Filene's was relocated to a newly built 160000 sqft store in a newer wing of the mall in early 1997.
 The original Filene's was demolished and rebuilt into a 2-level JCPenney in early 1998.
 The Lechmere closed in 1997 and became in 1998 a Best Buy and a Kitchen ETC. The food court was renovated in early 1998 and changed to a 550-seat food court.
 In 2006, as a result of the Federated/May merger, all Filene's locations, including the one at the mall, were closed, followed by most of them, including the Mall of New Hampshire location changing over to Macy's.

 In April 2013, JCPenney went under another big renovation on both the top and bottom levels of their store, adding in a Sephora to help ease customers from going to the locations down at the Mall at Rockingham Park and the Pheasant Lane Mall.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Mall of New Hampshire, into Seritage Growth Properties.

 On August 22, 2018, it was announced that Sears would be closing as part of a plan to 46 stores nationwide.
 The store closed in November 2018.
 On December 8, 2018, it was announced that Dick's Sporting Goods would be opening in half of the former Sears.
 The other half of the former Sears will become Dave & Buster's.
 Dick's Sporting Goods opened on October 30, 2019, and Dave & Buster's was originally scheduled to open on March 30, 2020, however it was delayed to August 24, 2020 due to the COVID-19 pandemic.
-The former Sears Auto Center will be demolished for more parking spaces.
+The former Sears Auto Center was demolished for more parking spaces.